hawkfish/textform/docs/index.rst

 Welcome to textform!
 ====================

-.. py:module:: textform

-A data translayoution pipeline module based on the seminal `Potter's Wheel <http://control.cs.berkeley.edu/pwheel-vldb.pdf>`_ data wrangling formalism.
+A data translation pipeline module based on the seminal `Potter's Wheel <http://control.cs.berkeley.edu/pwheel-vldb.pdf>`_ data wrangling formalism.
 The name is a portmanteau of "text" and "transform".

-.. py:exception:: TransformException(message=None)

-    A module-specific Exception derived from :py:exc:`Exception`

 .. toctree::
    :maxdepth: 2